melaniebrgr/learning-computer-science/04-rust/02-vectors-iterators.md

 It is possible to iterate immutably and mutably, using `mut` and a dereference operator `*`.
 To change the value that the mutable reference refers to, we have to use the * dereference operator.
-The dereference operator let's us to get to the value in i before.
-The reference to the vector that the for loop holds prevents simultaneous modification of the whole vector.

 ```rust
 let mut v = vec![100, 32, 57];